German torpedo boat Falke: Second World War

 Now assigned to the 5th Torpedo Boat Flotilla, Falke was used in the North Sea mining operations that began on 3 September 1939.
 Together with three destroyers and her sisters Albatros and Greif, Falke was tasked with anti-contraband patrols in the Kattegat and Skaggerak from 3 to 5 October that impounded four ships.
 Together with the torpedo boat Jaguar, Falke impounded six ships in the Skaggerak during a contraband patrol in 14–16 December.
 During the Norwegian Campaign, Falke and Jaguar, among other ships, briefly rendered assistance to the torpedoed heavy cruiser Lützow before continuing onwards to Kristiansand on 11 April with reinforcements.
 On 4–5 June Falke and Jaguar provided the anti-submarine screen from Kiel, Germany, to the Skaggerak for an unsuccessful attempt to intercept the Allied convoys evacuating Northern Norway by the battleships Gneisenau and Scharnhorst and the heavy cruiser Admiral Hipper.
-From 21–23 June, Falke was one of the escorts for the badly damaged Scharnhorst from Norway to Kiel.
+From 21 to 23 June, Falke was one of the escorts for the badly damaged Scharnhorst from Norway to Kiel.
 Now assigned to the 5th Torpedo Boat Flotilla, Falke, her sister Kondor, and the torpedo boats Jaguar, T2, T7 and T8 escorted minelayers as they laid a minefield in the southwestern North Sea on 7–8 August.
 The flotilla escorted other minelaying missions in the same area on 14–15 August, 31 August – 2 September and 6–7 September.
 Reinforced by the torpedo boat Wolf, the flotilla made an unsuccessful sortie off the Isle of Wight on 8–9 October.
 They made a second, more successful, sortie on 11–12 October, sinking two Free French submarine chasers and two British trawlers.
 The 5th Flotilla was transferred to St. Nazaire later that month and its ships laid a minefield off Dover on 3–4 December and another one in the Channel on 21–22 December.